-Establish needs and parameters for a potential future site.

-- Enlist public involvement. - Assess feasibility of selling the portion of the fairgrounds east of the rodeo arena to fund the acquisition of a future site. - Determine rough time frame for a potential move. - Identify and secure a site - Begin planning process for establishing infrastructure at a future site. - Install basic irrigation and plant trees.
+- Establish needs and parameters for a potential future site. - Enlist public involvement. - Assess feasibility of selling the portion of the fairgrounds east of the rodeo arena to fund the acquisition of a future site. - · Determine rough time frame for a potential move. - Begin planning process for establishing infrastructure at a future site.